D-Daria/D-Daria/README.md

 ### 👩🏻‍💻 About Me :

-- 👩🏻‍🎓 Junior programmer and student at School21/Ecole42 in Moscow campus.
+- 💻 Junior programmer and student at School21/Ecole42 in Moscow campus

+- 🧑🏻‍🎓 Bachelor degree in linguistic as translator/interpreter (French, English, Russian)

-- 👀 Currently learning C/C++ as part of School21/Ecole42 curriculum and Java.
+- 👀 Currently learning C/C++ as part of School21/Ecole42 curriculum and Java

 - 🎯 Interested in Backend development.
-My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems.
+My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems

-- 💻 I like beeing up-to-date with new technologist, devices, reading tech articles and always studying new things.
+- 🤖 I like beeing up-to-date with new technologies, devices, reading tech articles and always studying new things

 #### 📫 How to reach me :